Barnabas Collins: Powers

 Barnabas' abilities mimic those of the classic vampire Dracula, and include immortality, superhuman strength, superhuman speed, hypnotism, shape-shifting and teleportation.
 However, Barnabas has also been known to use sorcery.
-In an early storyline, he attempted to drive Julia mad by conjuring the spirit of her dead colleague, Dave Woodard.
-In 1795, Barnabas briefly resurrected Josette DuPres, who in the 20th century would warn the Collins family of approaching danger while wandering the Collinwood halls, and he used visions to lure Rev. Trask into a fatal trap.
+In an early storyline, he attempted to drive Julia mad by conjuring the spirit of her dead colleague, Dave Woodard (Peter Turgeon).
+In 1975, Barnabas briefly resurrected Josette Du Pres, who in the 20th century would warn the Collins family of approaching danger while wandering the Collinwood halls, and he used visions to lure Reverend Trask into a fatal trap.
 These seemingly magical abilities were never explained, but made Barnabas a deadly protagonist.